aishj2000/Pricing-panel/README.md

 # Pricing-panel

- * 🚩  This repository contains the code for the pricing panel for domain registration.
+ * 🚩  This repository contains the code for pricing panel for domain registration.
  *  🚩  It can be used as a pricing panel for any product/ services of your choice